Stress and Cortisol: Why Cravings Rise and GLP-1 Signaling Goes Off Track

 4. Can repairing the microbiome reduce stress-driven cravings?

-Yes — restoring SCFA production, strengthening gut lining integrity, and improving microbial timing support GLP-1 signaling and reduce cravings.
+Yes — restoring SCFA production, supporting gut barrier and intestinal lining health, and improving microbial timing can help support GLP-1 signaling and reduce cravings.

 5. Can appetite dysregulation under stress be reversed?